avishaan/quippics/docs/RouteInfo.md

   "createdOn": "2014-04-18T00:26:59.816Z"
 }
 ```
-####GET /v1/challenges/:cid/submission/page/:page
+####Read all the submissions for a specific challenge
-Read all the submissions for a specific challenge
+GET /v1/challenges/:cid/submission/page/:page

 Example Response
 ```